ordepdev/ordepdev.github.io/_posts/2021-08-09-stop-fighting.md

 You'll lose because **you're against someone** else's _beliefs_.

-I know you want to (continue to) work remotely, **yet not going to happen there**.
+I know you want to (continue to) work remotely.

-I know you want to do some functional programming, **yet not going to happen there**.
+I know you want to do some functional programming.

-I know you want to focus on infrastructure and performance problems, **yet not going to happen there**.
+I know you want to focus on infrastructure and performance problems.

+Still, it's **not going to happen there**.

 Have a deep breath, **stop fighting and embrace it**.

-It's still your choice to leave and move on!
+You still have the choice to leave and move on!